On this page

 Regulated bridging loans

-A regulated bridging loan is generally a loan secured against a main residence of the borrower.
-Unregulated bridging finance can't be secured against the main residence of the borrower.
+A regulated bridging loan is generally secured against the borrower's main residence, while unregulated bridging finance can't be secured against the borrower's main residence.

 Unregulated bridging loans

-An unregulated bridging loan is not subject to FCA regulation, but it may still be subject to other regulations, such as those from the Office of Fair Trading (OFT) or the Financial Conduct Authority (FCA).
+An unregulated bridging loan is not subject to FCA regulation.
+However, it may still be subject to other regulations, such as those from the Office of Fair Trading (OFT) or the Financial Conduct Authority (FCA).

-As you discuss your requirements with the broker, if you're intending to secure the loan against your home then it's important to check with the broker in advance whether they are able to secure regulated finance.
+As you discuss your requirements with the broker, if you intend to secure the loan against your home, then it's important to check with the broker in advance whether they can secure regulated finance.
 You can also search the FCA register for regulated companies here: https://register.fca.org.uk/

-Should I go direct to a bridging loan lender?
+Should I go directly to a bridging loan lender?

-Going direct to a lender will have one main benefit - that is the borrower will not have to pay for loan broker fees.
-The main cons of going direct to a lender will be that the borrower will not have access to comparative quotes unless they approach multiple bridging lenders.
+Going directly to a lender has one main benefit—the borrower will not have to pay loan broker fees.
+The main cons of going directly to a lender are that the borrower will not have access to comparative quotes unless they approach multiple bridging lenders.

-Approaching multiple lenders isn't for the faint-hearted, it can be a laborious a time-consuming process - especially for the uninitiated who are unlikely to know which lenders are suitable for their funding requirements.
+Approaching multiple lenders isn't for the faint-hearted; it can be a laborious, time-consuming process - especially for the uninitiated, who are unlikely to know which lenders suit their funding requirements.

-Bridging lenders tend to prefer dealing with brokers as it's significantly less time consuming for them and to be frank, most lenders don't meet UK consumers' expectations of customer service.
+Bridging lenders tend to prefer dealing with brokers as it's significantly less time-consuming for them.
+To be frank, most lenders don't meet UK consumers' expectations of customer service.

 When should I talk to a bridging loan expert?

-There are a few key times when it is advisable to speak to a bridging loan expert.
+There are a few critical times when speaking to a bridging loan expert is advisable.
 These include:

 Bridging finance can be a useful way to get access to money quickly, but it is important to make sure that they are the right option for you.

-Speak to an expert to find out more about how bridging loans could help you and learn about the pros and cons of this type of finance.
-You may be surprised at just how much a bridging loan can help you achieve your financial goals.
+Speak to an expert to learn more about how bridging loans could help you and the pros and cons of this type of finance.
+You may be surprised how much a bridging loan can help you achieve your financial goals.

-Bridging finance solutions are a short term loan required to cover unexpected costs, they're literally used to bridge a gap in someone's funding.
-With this in mind, you should speak to a broker as soon as you identify the need to obtain bridging finance.
+Bridging finance solutions are short-term loans used to cover unexpected costs.
+They're used to bridge a gap in someone's funding.
+With this in mind, you should speak to a broker when you identify the need to obtain bridging finance.

 Where can I find a list of bridging loan brokers to contact?